 Uses: Can be added directly sprinkled onto the soil and have a pesticidal value as well as effectively feeding the soil.
 It helps to fight pathogens and increases the immune system of many crops.

-Soil Amendment Properties: Made of dried seaweed and enhances root mass by adding a slight amount of N, P, K and adds micronutrients, growth hormones and other vitamins to the soil.
+Soil Amendment Properties: Kelp meal (Ascophyllum nodosum) is made of dried seaweed and enhances root mass by adding a slight amount of N, P, K and adds micronutrients, growth hormones and other vitamins to the soil.
 This reduces stress on young plants, especially in the drier months.

 Uses: When added to the soil, plants absorb these nutrients and have a healthier immune system that can increase the prevention of illness/ diseases and pest challenges.